 Printer Friendly Version

-As of 2007, EBCT and multi-detector computed tomography (MDCT) are the primary fast CT methods for measurement of coronary artery calcification.
+EBCT and multi-detector computed tomography (MDCT) were initially the primary fast CT methods for measurement of coronary artery calcification.
 A fast CT study for coronary artery calcuim measurement generally takes 10 to 15 minutes and requires only a few seconds of scanning time.
 More recently, CT angiography has been used to assess coronary calcium.
 Because of the basic similarity between EBCT and CT angiography in measuring coronary calcium, it is expected that CT angiography provides similar information on coronary calcium as does EBCT.

-POLICYThe use of electron-beam CT or spiral CT to detect coronary artery calcification is considered investigational.
+POLICYThe use of computed tomography (CT) to detect coronary artery calcification is considered investigational.

 POLICY EXCEPTIONSEffective retroactively to November 17, 1999, and forward, for the Federal Employee Program (FEP) only, Other Medical Benefits may be considered for this procedure based on medical necessity.
 This procedure is to be considered only for diagnostic services under Other Medical Benefits and is not to be considered as a routine/preventive screening service under Additional Benefits.
 Under the Blue Cross & Blue Shield Service Benefit Plan, routine services (i.e., services not related to a specific illness, injury, set of symptoms or maternity care) are excluded except for those preventive/routine services specifically described in the Service Benefit Plan brochure.